 Context & Origin

-The project of setting up a permanent representation of Normandy in Jersey was fully supported by the Island’s authorities and approved by the French Minister of foreign affairs Alain JUPPE, in 1995.
+The project of setting up a permanent representation of Normandy & la Manche, for the Channel Islands, in Jersey was fully supported by the Island’s authorities and approved by the French Minister of foreign affairs Alain JUPPE, in 1995.

-This is how Maison de la Normandie et de la Manche was created.
-It was decided that the bureau would be composed of elected representatives from both the Conseil Départemental de la Manche (County Council of La Manche) and the Conseil Régional de Normandie (Regional Council of Normandy) who both equally fund the activities of the office.
+Maison de la Normandie et de la Manche was created in 1995.
+Its board of directors comprises elected representatives from both the Conseil Départemental de la Manche (County Council of La Manche) and the Conseil Régional de Normandie (Regional Council of Normandy).
+The 2 local public authorities equally fund the activities of the office.

 Besides Maison de Normandie, the Bureau de Jersey in Caen was created in 1998 under the initiative of the Government of Jersey.
 The bureau is now called Bureau des Iles Anglo-Normandes (BIAN) since 2014 as it now represents the Channel Islands as a whole in France.